IllinoisRocstar/IMPACT/README.md

 * libblas-dev
 * libjpeg-dev

-all of these can be obtained using linux $apt-get install$ command.
+all of these can be obtained using linux `apt-get install` command.

 ### Build IMPACT ###
 **NOTE** Currently IMPACT is only tested with MPICH compilers.
 If you have both OpenMPI and MPICH installed make sure `mpicxx`, `mpicc`, and `mpif90` point to MPICH.
 In the following we have assumed both MPI libraries are installed.